tolitius/mount/README.md

   (:require [above :refer [conn]]))
 ```

-where `above` is an arbitrary namespace that have the above state / connection.
+where `above` is an arbitrary namespace that defines the above state / connection.

 ## Dependencies